 Since reading Sweet Potato Power, I’ve been using sweet potatoes much more creatively.
-We’ve always eaten a lot of them, but she had a great recipe for Sweet Potato Pasta, and I’ve used the basic concept in several dishes since then.
+We’ve always eaten a lot of them, but she had a great recipe for sweet potato pasta, and I’ve used the basic concept in several dishes since then.

 This is my favorite so far because it combines sweet potatoes, shrimp, and bacon … yum.

 Even if you aren’t completely grain free, using sweet potato strings in place of pasta is an easy way to add some extra nutrition and fun color to a meal!

-Shrimp Carbonara Sweet Potato "Pasta"
+Shrimp Carbonara Sweet Potato "Pasta" Recipe

 Yield 4 -6

 An easy, creamy shrimp sauce over a pasta made of sweet potatoes.

 - 4 TBSP butter or coconut oil, divided

 - 3-4 medium sweet potatoes, julienned or shredded